qouteall/qouteall-blog/Cognitive-biases.md

 >
 > — _The Black Swan_

-Narrative fallacy correspond to multiple cognitive biases:
+Narrative fallacy includes:

 - People tend to make the known facts reasonable, by finding reasons or making up reasons.
-It's related to **need for closure** and **conjunction fallacy**.
-This helps memory compression.
+This can be seen as an information compression mechanism (reasonable facts are easier to remember).
 - People prefer simpler understanding of the world.
+This is also information compression.
 This includes **causal simplification**, **binary thinking**.
-This also helps memory compression.
-- People tend to believe in concrete stories other than abstract statistics, prefer the vivid over the abstract.
+- People tend to believe in concrete things and stories other than abstract statistics.
 This is related **anecdotal fallacy**.

 ### First impression effect (primacy effect)